 Practical tips on how and where to celebrate Loy Krathong Festival

 Brace yourself for the crowds, no matter where you go.
 Don’t lose heart, though.
 Even as a local, we still think it’s totally worth it… if you know the best spots.
-Check out our favorite places to celebrate Loy Krathong Festival.
+Check out our favorite places to celebrate Loy Krathong Festival in 2019.

 Rama VIII Bridge – Golden beam of the cable-stayed bridge above, golden lights of the Krathongs floating below.
 What more could we ask for?

 Santi Chai Prakan Park – Old town charm gets even more charming at night.
 Float away your Krathong while taking in the glory of Bangkok’s 200-something fortress, Phra Sumen Fort.